Here are three effective methods for managing the cursor in CICS screens. These methods will be beneficial for your projects and interviews.

 3. Symbolic Cursor

-Direct cursor positioning has two major drawbacks.
+Direct cursor positioning has two vital drawbacks.
 First, cursor displacements are awkward to use.

-Second, and perhaps more important, direct cursor positioning ties your program to specific screen locations.
+Second, and more importantly, direct cursor positioning ties your program to specific screen locations.

 Symbolic cursor positioning is much more flexible.
-With this technique, you move -1 to the corresponding length field in the symbolic map to tell CICS to move the cursor to that field.
+With this technique, you move -1 to the corresponding length field.
+This action in the symbolic map tells the CICS to move the cursor to that field.

-Then, you issue a SEND MAP command with the CURSOR option, but without a displacement value.
+Next, issue a SEND MAP command with the CURSOR option, but do not include a displacement value.

 *Interview Question: